platformsh/platformsh-docs/src/administration/web.md

 ## Environment List

-From your project's main page, each of the environments are available from the pull-down menu `ENVIRONMENTS` at the top of the page.
+From your project's main page, each of the environments are available from the pull-down menu `ENVIRONMENT` at the top of the page.

 ![Environment Pull-down](/images/management-console/env-pulldown.png)